ZoiDiama/My-tidytuesday-projects/README.md

 # My-tidytuesday-projects
 Welcome to my TidyTuesday project repository! 🎉

 TidyTuesday is a weekly data challenge that invites data enthusiasts to explore and visualize a new dataset using the R programming language and the tidyverse suite of packages.
 Each week, a new dataset is shared, often highlighting interesting topics and stories, allowing participants to create their own visualizations and analyses.
 This initiative not only fosters a community of learners but also encourages creativity in data analysis and visualization.
-More info about TidyTuesday you can find here: https://github.com/rfordatascience/tidytuesday.
+More info about TidyTuesday you can find [here:](https://github.com/rfordatascience/tidytuesday).

 I began creating visuals for TidyTuesday in 2023.
 This repository showcases the visualizations I prepared using R, often with the final design polished in Figma.
 The repository includes both the visualizations and its code.
 Additionally, it serves as a portfolio to document my progress in R programming and data visualization.